 At Thomas Bullock our approach to the curriculum results in a fun, engaging, and high-quality computing education.
-The quality of children's learning is evident on Purple Mash, a digital platform where pupils can share and evaluate their own work, as well as receive informative feedback from their teachers which can also be accessed at home and viewed by parents.
+The quality of children's learning is evident through observations of the lessons, pupil voice and work produced and saved on the google drive.
 This evidence is used to feed into teachers' future planning and assessment.
 The subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces.
 From research methods, use of presentation and creative tools and critical thinking.
 Computing at Thomas Bullock gives children the essential skills to enable them to pursue a wide range of interests and vocations in the next stage of their lives.